Zaim211/HOSTME-Application/README.md

 3. **Commit your changes** (`git commit -m 'Add some AmazingFeature'`)
 4. **Push to the branch** (`git push origin feature/AmazingFeature`)
 5. **Open a Pull Request**

-## License 📄

-Distributed under the MIT License.
-See `LICENSE` for more information.